allen-liaoo/Lojic/README.md

 -------|----
 Syntactic Consequence|⊢, &#124;-
 Semantic Consequence|⊨, &#124;=

-\* Even though the symbols denote different concepts of logical consequence, they are not treated differently in this library.
+\* Even though the symbols denote different concepts of logical consequence, they are not treated differently in this instance.

 ### Todo List
 - [x] Propositional Logic